formly-js/angular-formly/README.md

 >`undefined`

 ---
+##### templateOptions (*)
+>`templateOptions` is reserved for the templates.
+Any template-specific options go in here.
+Look at your specific template implementation to know the options required for this.

+###### Default
+>`undefined`

+---
+##### wrapper (string|array of strings)
+>`wrapper` makes reference to `setWrapper` in the formlyConfigProvider.
+It is expected to be the name of the wrapper specified there.
+The formly field will be wrapped by the first wrapper, then the second, then the third, etc.

+###### Default
+>`undefined`

+---
 ##### modelOptions (object)
 >`modelOptions` is used to make your templates easier to work with.
-Noramlly, you would have to do this in each of your templates: `ng-model="model[options.key || index]"`.
+Normally, you would have to do this in each of your templates: `ng-model="model[options.key || index]"`.
 However, if you like, you can take advantage of `ng-model-options` via the `modelOptions` property.
 This will allow you to do `ng-model="value" ng-model-options="options.modelOptions"` not necessarily less verbose, but a little easier to understand.
 To accomplish this, each `formly-field` adds a `value` function on the scope.
 It is a traditional getter/setter for you to use in your templates.
 For more information on ng-model-options, see [these](https://egghead.io/lessons/angularjs-new-in-angular-1-3-ng-model-options-getters-and-setters) [egghead](https://egghead.io/lessons/angularjs-new-in-angular-1-3-ng-model-options-updateon-and-debounce) [lessons](https://egghead.io/lessons/angularjs-new-in-angular-1-3-ngmodeloptions-allows-you-to-set-a-timezone-on-your-model).

 ##### Default
 >`{ getterSetter: true, allowInvalid: true }`